Pouya2077/Job-Goblin/README.md

 - Thorough testing of database operations, including insertion and deletion with dynamic parameter combinations

 **System Integration**
-- Learned how to combine distinct web services and technologies into a cohesive system (APIs, Supabse, Python libraries, etc.)
+- Learned how to combine distinct web services and technologies into a cohesive system (APIs, Supabase, and Python libraries)
 - Built optimized, decoupled modules to create a maintainable and scalable codebase

 -------
 ### Future Improvements/Additions:

 1. Optimizing the time complexity of fetching jobs from APIs
-    - When there are many fetch requests at the same time program begins to slow
+    - When there are many fetch requests at the same time, the program begins to slow
 2. Advanced filtering of fetched jobs
     - Of fetched jobs, filter them using predetermined parameters (company blacklist, remove duplicate jobs)
 3. When scaling consider use of cloud-based event logging service